-The Family Education Rights and Privacy Act of 1974 (FERPA) is a federal law that states that institutions must establish a written policy with respect to the privacy of student records and must annually make a statement outlining said adopted privacy policy procedures.
+The Family Education Rights and Privacy Act of 1974 (FERPA) is a federal law that states that institutions must establish a written policy concerning the privacy of student records and must annually make a statement outlining said adopted privacy policy procedures.
 The law provides that the institution will maintain the confidentiality of student records.
-The general requirements of this law with respect to student conduct records are covered in the information that follows.
+The general requirements of this law concerning student conduct records are covered in the information that follows.